 Smart Hustle Magazine: Which company that you have invested in has demonstrated the best ‘Smart Hustle’?

 Greiner: Well, they are all really great – they are all my family and I love them all equally.
 They all have great attributes.
 Some have gotten very far very fast.
-Scrub Daddy has done 50 million in sales in 3 years and are the most successful product in Shark Tank history.
+Scrub Daddy [for example] has done 50 million in sales in 3 years and are the most successful product in Shark Tank history.
 He [Aaron Krause] is a hustler.
 He hustles, he thinks, he’s always moving.
 We’ve created, collectively through the team, many ‘scrub babies’ – Sponge daddy, lemon scented, colors – a number of sku’s.

 The Hustler is the entrepreneur that is constantly thinking and driving and coming up with more and growing the business larger and they never sleep.
 They are so energized and excited – it’s their life breath – and they just keep going.
 I have a lot of those.

 Smart Hustle Magazine: What would you tell entrepreneurs is the one big ‘No-No’ when pitching to an investor?

 Greiner: Being rude and not listening.
 It happens sometimes in the “Shark Tank” that the entrepreneur comes in and they just don’t listen to what we are saying.
 Then it can go from bad to worse and all of a sudden the Shark gets angry because they are not being heard.
 That tells you that the person isn’t going to be a good partner.
 If you are in there, doing the pitch of your life on network TV, you should be doing the very best job that you can and being as respectful, yet passionate about your company, as you can be.
 If you are oblivious to the fact that you aren’t hearing anyone and listening to what they are saying, and having it be a two way street back and forth, you are showing that you won’t make a good partner.[Tweet “The one big “NO NO” when pitching to an investor from @LoriGreiner”]